prmr/DesignBook/solutions/s-chapter6.md

 ## Exercise 1

-The following is a sample [Composite](../solutions-code/chapter6/CompositeShow.java) and [Client](../solutions-code/chapter6/CompositeShow.java).
+The following is a sample [Composite](../solutions-code/chapter6/CompositeShow.java) and [Client](../solutions-code/chapter6/CompositeShow.java) (first block).
 Other approaches are possible to specify and enforce the cardinality constraint for initializing the composite show, e.g., design by contract or overloaded constructors.

+## Exercise 2

+The following is a sample [Decorator](../solutions-code/chapter6/IntroducedShow.java) and [Client](../solutions-code/chapter6/CompositeShow.java) (second block).

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>